introlab/rtabmap_ros/rtabmap_util/doc/point_cloud_xyz.md

 ## Notes

-`decimation` is by far the cheapest way to cut the cost of everything downstream, and on a depth image it loses very little: neighbouring pixels of a surface are nearly redundant.
+`decimation` is by far the cheapest way to cut the cost of everything downstream, and on a depth image it loses very little: neighboring pixels of a surface are nearly redundant.
 Reach for it before `voxel_size`.